moj-analytical-services/user-guidance/source/documentation/get-started.md

 ### Join MoJ Analytical Services

-After configuring your GitHub account you can request access to the Analytical Platform.

-Navigate to the [MoJ Analytical Services organisation](https://github.com/moj-analytical-services) and request to join it.
-The Operations Engineering team will review request.
-If they approve your request, you will receive an email with a link to accept the invite.
+To request an invitation Analytical Platform GitHub Organisation, please head over to the [#ask-operations-engineering](https://asdslack.slack.com/archives/C01BUKJSZD4) slack channel.
+Ask to be added to the analytical-services GitHub Organisation by providing your GitHub username in the message.
+The [Operations Engineering Team](https://operations-engineering.service.justice.gov.uk/) will invite you to join the [MoJ Analytical Services](https://github.com/moj-analytical-services) GitHub organisation.

+> **Example**
+> 👋 Could I please be added to the Analytical Services GitHub Org, my github name is `github user name` thank you.

-If you do not receive a response within 24 hours, request access in either the **#ask-operations-engineering** Slack channel or email **operations-engineering@digital.justice.gov.uk**, providing your GitHub username in your message.
+If you do not receive a response within 24 hours, request access in either the **#ask-operations-engineering** Slack channel or email [here](operations-engineering@digital.justice.gov.uk), providing your GitHub username in your message.

 ### Sign in to the Control Panel